gitmern/gitmern/README.md

 - 👋 Hi, I’m @gitmern
-- 👀 I’m interested in coding
+- 👀 I’m interested in data analysis, cleaning, visualization
-- 🌱 I’m currently learning the Mern course
+- 🌱 I’m currently learning the Data Analytics course
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gawadepooja191998@gmail.com
 - 😄 Pronouns: ...